‘Ellen Show’ Star Sophia Grace Brownlee Turned 16 Today And Instagram Can’t Believe How Grown Up She Is

 Shopping @westfieldtopanga was so amazing, so many shops @gucci @victoriassecret @rileyrose and @apple were some of my favourites!
 Check out my latest video to see what I got… click the link in my bio ???? . . #shopping #sogood #gucci #victoriassecret #apple #nobudget #thankyou @westfieldtopanga @discoverla ❤️

-It’s hard to believe that it’s already been 8 years since DeGeneres first discovered the pair.
+It’s hard to believe that it’s already been eight years since DeGeneres first discovered the pair.